Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Experiments

 \textbf{Comparison with Large Foundation Models.} Despite their massive parameter scales, general-purpose MLLMs often struggle in specialized medical contexts.
 As illustrated in Tab.~\ref{tab:main_results}, proprietary models like Gemini 3 Pro and GPT-5 series achieve moderate performance but lack consistency.
 Qwen3-VL-Plus perform better, yet they still fall short in challenging scenarios like Kvasir-Capsule and The SEE-AI Project.
 In contrast, our CogAlign achieves a remarkable accuracy, surpassing Qwen3-VL-Plus by a significant margin.

-\textbf{Comparison with Medical Foundation Models.} Specialized medical models such as Hulu-Med-7B do not exhibit a competitive edge.
+\textbf{Comparison with Medical Foundation Models.} Specialized medical models do not exhibit a competitive edge.
 This underperformance can be attributed to their training paradigms, which often focus on general medical visual-question answering rather than the rigorous, fine-grained visual recognition required for gastrointestinal endoscopy.
-CogAlign's clinical cognition alignment strategy effectively bridges this gap, ensuring the model attends to subtle lesion features.
+The clinical cognition alignment strategy effectively bridges this gap, ensuring the model attends to lesion features.